BACK TO DIRECTIVES

 5. Review logs periodically, not during execution.

-Automation should be boring and unavoidable.
+Automation must be unavoidable.

 Common Errors

-• Leaving enforcement manual
+• Leaving enforcement manual.

-• Relying on reminders instead of triggers
+• Relying on reminders instead of triggers.

-• Allowing overrides at execution time
+• Allowing overrides at execution time.

-• Auditing enforcement emotionally
+• Auditing enforcement emotionally.

 Enforcement Rule